guiwoda/docs/README.md

 ## <a id="actionlog"></a>Actionlog

 As allready mentioned somewhere above *Aidkit* comes with a **Actionlog**.
 After *migrating* tha tables provided by *Aidkit* you are good to go.
 By default your 10 latest Actions will be viewable on the dashboard after logging into your application.
-This can be found at `app/controllers/Admin/HomeController.php` and should look something like this.
+This can be found at `app/Aidkit/controllers/AidkitHomeController.php` and should look something like this.

-	class AdminHomeController extends AidkitController {
+	class AidkitHomeController extends AidkitController {

 		public function showDashboard()
 		{